MKolman/litecoin/README.md

   - `USERNAME/litecoin` - for docker hub
   - `gcr.io/USERNAME/litecoin` for gcp

-Please read the Requirements section for additional information about the kubeconfig customizations.
+Please read the Jenkins Server Requirements section for additional information about the kubeconfig customizations.